al-sapsan/al-sapsan/README.md

 - al.sapsan@mail.ru

 ## Brief Biography:
 Born on March 26, 1977, in Sochi.
-From September 1984 to June 1994, he studied at Secondary School No. 59 in the Adler District of Sochi.
-From August 1994 to March 1998, he attended the Saratov Law Institute.
-From March 1998 to February 2013, he worked in the forensic expert division in Sochi, progressing from an expert to the head of the department.
-Between 2004 and 2006, alongside his main job, he served as a lecturer in "Forensic Science" at the Black Sea Humanitarian Academy (Sochi).
-From February 2013 to October 10, 2018, he worked as a senior expert in the Department of Special Judicial Expertise for the North Caucasus and Southern Federal Districts.
-From 2018 to 2024, he operated as a private judicial expert (Individual Entrepreneur Sokolov Oleg Vadimovich OGRNIP 319237500079713).
+From September 1984 to June 1994, I studied at Secondary School No. 59 in the Adler District of Sochi.
+From August 1994 to March 1998, I attended the Saratov Law Institute.
+From March 1998 to February 2013, I worked in the forensic expert division in Sochi, progressing from an expert to the head of the department.
+Between 2004 and 2006, alongside I served as a lecturer in "Forensic Science" at the Black Sea Humanitarian Academy (Sochi).
+From February 2013 to October 10, 2018, I worked as a senior expert in the Department of Special Judicial Expertise for the North Caucasus and Southern Federal Districts.
+From 2018 to 2024, I worked as a private judicial expert.

 ## Education:
 - From August 1994 to March 1998, studied at the Saratov Law Institute, earning a higher legal education with a specialization in "Jurisprudence," specializing as "lawyer, forensic expert" (diploma ABC No. 0490344 dated July 28, 1998, registration number 1950).
 - In March-April 2005, obtained permission for independent computer expertise (certificate No. 000595 dated April 19, 2005, issued by the Saratov Law Institute, registration number No. 665).
-- In June 2011, received higher education in "Traffic Organization and Safety," qualifying as "engineer for organization and management in transport" (diploma VSG No. 5117339 dated June 30, 2011, registration number 614).
+- In June 2011, received higher education in "Traffic Organization and Safety," qualifying as "Engineer for organization and management in transport" (diploma ВСГ No. 5117339 dated June 30, 2011, registration number 614).
-- In June 2015, graduated from the Federal State Autonomous Educational Institution of Higher Education "Russian University of Friendship of Peoples," earning a bachelor's degree in "Applied Informatics" (registration number 2439/248PIOZ).
+- In June 2015, graduated from the Federal State Autonomous Educational Institution of Higher Education "Russian University of Friendship of Peoples," earning a bachelor's degree in "Applied Informatics" (registration number 2439/248ПИОЗ).

 ## Professional Skills and Knowledge:
 - **Forensic Specializations:**